 Under their trade policies and as part of promotional campaigns, the manufacturers help to subsidize financings granted to customers by the RCI Banque group.
-At 31 December 2018, this contribution amounted to 633 million euros against €599m against 31 December 2017.
+At 31 December 2018, this contribution amounted to €633m against €599m at 31 December 2017.

 H) Recognition and measurement of the securities portfolio